-The Programme is supporting seven 'Project Towns': Alloa, Ayr, Dunoon, Clydebank, Rutherglen, Fraserburgh and Dalkeith.
-Each Project Town has a Steering Group, made up of local authority and local health board representatives, to provide oversight and direction.
-In each Project Town there is a Project Lead and Community Link Lead.

-The role of the Community Link Lead is to facilitate connection between community groups/third sector and the Programme, acting as a crucial bridge between being informed by data on health and wellbeing for Dalkeith and a citizen focus on understanding the communities needs and aspirations.
+The seven Project Towns supported by the Programme 2022-2024 were: Alloa, Ayr, Dunoon, Clydebank, Rutherglen, Fraserburgh and Dalkeith.
+Each Project Town had a Steering Group, made up of local authority and local health board representatives, to provide oversight and direction.
+In each Project Town there was a Project Lead and Community Link Lead.
+The role of the Community Link Lead was to facilitate connection between community groups/third sector and the Programme, acting as a crucial bridge between being informed by data on health and wellbeing for Alloa and a citizen focus on understanding the communities needs and aspirations.